 In all states, violation of these laws are misdemeanor offenses or civil infractions and some states require community service with an organization that serves the disabled as part of sentencing upon conviction.

-IMPORTANT: Pets whose sole function is to provide comfort or emotional support DO NOT QUALIFY as Service Animals under the ADA.
+Lastly, ESA pets whose sole function is to provide comfort or emotional support.
+ESA or Emotional Support Animals DO NOT QUALIFY as Service Animals under the ADA.

-You can find more information on Service Animals, check the American Disabilities Act website.
+For more information regarding Service Animals, check the American Disabilities Act website.

 These pet etiquette guidelines should help you understand how your pet’s behavior can affect others.
 They are a simple reminder of how not to allow your pets do whatever they want while camping.

-DISCLOSURE:We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
-By clicking on them and/or making a purchase, there is no extra charge or added fees.
+Always On Liberty is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.